When to Keep a Sick Child Home

 - Signs of strep throat such as red swollen tonsils (possibly with smelly white spots), rough red patches on the roof of the mouth, a whitish tongue, fever, swollen glands, and difficulty swallowing.
 If it's strep, your child will need only a full day on antibiotics before heading back to daycare, so call your pediatrician promptly.

 - Persistent, strong abdominal pain.
 You'll want your pediatrician to check for appendicitis, especially if it hurts most in the right side of the lower abdomen and feels worse when your child walks or jumps.
-On the other hand, if your child simply has a mild case of belly cramps that seems to be associated with gas or constipation, he can probably go to daycare.

 - A severe ache such as a bad headache, toothache, or ache in one limb.
 Your pediatrician will need to evaluate this type of problem, since the seriousness and possible causes vary case by case.